zac-heisey/murray-lampert/accolades.md

       background-color: sand
       alignment: left
       small-heading: ''
-      main-content: '“Murray Lampert completed a beautiful remodel of our master bathroom.
+      main-content: "“Murray Lampert completed a beautiful remodel of our master bathroom.
         We were completely satisfied with the process from planning, execution, to completion.
 This was a total cradle to grave operation, with nothing left to follow up or complete at a later date.
-The team was outstanding and I would recommend them to anyone looking for work to be done on or in their home!”'
+The team was outstanding and I would recommend them to anyone looking for work to be done on or in their home!”"
       detail: "- Michael & Stacy - Chula Vista"
     cta:
       enabled: false